mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 ### Run a program interactively

 When the image is ready, launch a container based on the image and then run your application in the container.
-If you want to work interactively to test and debug codes, it is convineient to log in the containe shell, for exmaple,
+If you want to work interactively to test and debug codes, it is convineient to log in the container shell, for exmaple,
 ```bash
 $ singularity shell my-image.sif
 Apptainer> python